 - In a limited number of countries (initially 3-5), launch an ICSO evidence collaboration initiative to support the leave no one behind agenda; establish a national level steering group consisting of ICSOs with local presence, relevant partners such as local and national CSOs, government, National Statistical Offices, academia, UN, etc. The countries will be identified with a special focus on the annual list of countries reporting to the High Level Political Forum (HLPF).
 Relevant partners such as e.g. UNSD, Paris21, or the Global Partnership for Sustainable Development Data will be invited to support setting up collaboration with relevant authorities and other partners on the ground.

 - Establish a joint evidence base of the marginalised by combining data among partner organisations, and using it to identify current gaps and overlaps.

 - Increase our understanding of people that are being left behind by capturing and presenting their voices, including their experiences, their understanding of the reasons for their marginalisation and their proposals what should be done to address these.

-- Create a joint Leave No One Behind report for each of the (initially 3-5) countries.
+- Create a joint Leave No One Behind report for each of the (initially 3-5) countries and a global report interrelating these findings and making overall conclusions.
 Involve additional ICSOs (campaigns/advocacy-based) to build an effective political narrative that will raise the voices of marginalised people within national level advocacy and towards the HLPF.
 Representatives of marginalised communities should be included into these discussions to share their points of view.

 If you are interested in learning more about this project, please contact Peter Koblowsky (email@example.com).